Skip to main content

 Location: Claremont, CA

-Harvey Mudd has the unique distinction of being a liberal arts college focused on STEM disciplines.
-With nine majors across fields like computer science, biology, engineering, and physics, the college is known for graduating STEM leaders.
+Harvey Mudd has the unique distinction of being a liberal arts college that’s focused on STEM disciplines.
+With 14 majors across fields like computer science, biology, engineering, and physics, the college has a reputation for graduating STEM leaders.
 Harvey Mudd is also a member of the Claremont Colleges.

 Learn more about Harvey Mudd and see your chances of acceptance.